microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noUncheckedSideEffectImports.md

 ```

 Still, this masks potential typos on side effect imports.

-That's why TypeScript 5.6 introduces a new compiler option called `--noUncheckedSideEffectImports`, to catch these cases.
-When `--noUncheckedSideEffectImports` is enabled, TypeScript will now error if it can't find a source file for a side effect import.
+When `--noUncheckedSideEffectImports` is enabled, TypeScript will error if it can't find a source file for a side effect import.

 ```ts
 import "oops-this-module-does-not-exist";